Housing Options

 • Apartments

-Incoming freshmen to the Boston campus for the fall semester are guaranteed University-sponsored housing for their first two years provided they deposit by May 1 and meet the housing deadline in their second year.
-Transfer students will be considered on a space-available basis.
-Once you have a confirmed housing space, you will receive a housing contract from the Department of Residence Life & Housing which will detail your next steps and important deadlines.
 Students are not required to live in University-sponsored housing and may pursue off-campus or commuting options.
 Some students choose to live in University-sponsored housing for their first year but move off campus for their remaining time at Suffolk.
 It is your choice.
-If you have questions, please call Residence Life & Housing Services at 617-305-2500 or email [email protected].
+If you have questions, please contact Residence Life & Housing Services by phone at 617-305-2500 or via email.

 Commuting to Suffolk

-Suffolk’s downtown location makes it easy to get here on all public transportation routes.
+Our downtown location makes it easy to get here on all public transportation routes.
 The MBTA offers bus, subway, rail, and boat travel in and around Boston.

 • Blue Line: State